lf-edge/eve/docs/DEPLOYMENT.md

 In general, once deployed, EVE-OS assumes a hands-free environment that does not rely on a human operator.
 No one is required to configure initial settings "at the console".
-Any ncessary configuration can be included as part of the EVE-OS image.
+Any necessary configuration can be included as part of the EVE-OS image.
 To find out more regarding how EVE-OS can be configured, check out the [configuration](CONFIG.md) documentation.
 The remainder of this document will assume that either the config partition of the EVE-OS image has the required configuration information,